LIFEHUBBER

 Anthropic's launch post described Fable 5 and Mythos 5 as highly capable models, with special attention to software engineering, scientific research, and cybersecurity-related safeguards.

-Those descriptions help explain why the models drew government attention, but they remain source-framed claims from the company unless independently verified in a specific setting.
+Those descriptions help explain why the models drew government attention, but they remain company claims unless independently verified in a specific setting.

 The public discussion also includes disagreement about safeguards and possible bypasses.
 Readers do not need operational details to understand the key point: capability, access, and monitoring are now being discussed together.